urbit/docs/docs/talk/architecture.md

 Smaller functionality that still needs to be implemented includes:
 * Extended permissions management.
 Being able to black-/whitelist entire ship classes.
 * Improved presence functionality.
 Actually using the presence system, and sending "typing", "idle", etc. statuses.
-* Flexible on-subscribe scrollback.
-Some cases may want more than just a day's worth.
 * Polls.

 And of course there's a lot Talk, the client, can improve on as well.